WillAdams/gcodepreview/README.md

  Tool numbers match those of tooling sold by Carbide 3D (ob. discl., I work for them).

  Comments are included in the G-code to match those expected by CutViewer.

- A complete example file is: gcodepreview_template.scad another example is openscad_gcodepreview_cutjoinery.tres.scad which is made from an OpenSCAD Graph Editor file:
+ A complete example file is: gcodepreview_template.scad and another example is openscad_gcodepreview_cutjoinery.tres.scad which is made from an OpenSCAD Graph Editor file: